BioBoost/word-blaster-solution/README.md

 A better option is to create a `PlayerManager` class that tracks all players and creates a new player if required.
 We inject a pointer to this object in both `Game` and `Scoreboard`.

 This also requires some refactoring of the main.

+### Step 15 - Sorting and Limiting the Scores

+For the moment scores are not sorted in the `Scoreboard`.
+There is also no limit on how much scores can be added to the scoreboard.

+The fun thing here is that our `Score` objects are stored in an `std::vector` which alsready has a `sort()` method.
+There is however a small catch here. `std::vector` does not know how to sort `Score` objects.
+This problem can however be overcome by supplying a comparator method that needs to return `true` or `false` as an answer to the question: is `first` score smaller than `second` score.

+A basic example can be found at [http://www.cplusplus.com/reference/algorithm/sort/](http://www.cplusplus.com/reference/algorithm/sort/).

+Let's also add a `comparators` directory below `lib` as a start for adding some hierarchy to our files.